 Yeah, Shad’s big on old-school beats and introspective lyrics, but he’s also capable of straight bangers like this.
 It’s also a great example of the Canadianisms he’s always instilled in his lyrics: "Well my name ain’t Lil Wayne Gretzky, but ya’ll know better than to check me."

-As was pointed out to me on Twitter, somehow "Keep Shining" slipped through the cracks.
-It actually is a favourite, too.
-Not only is it a powerful song about love and respect for the powerful women in our lives (which I relate to 100%), but the need for more women in rap.
+Not only is it a powerful song about love and respect for the powerful women in our lives, but the need for more women in rap.

 What's your favourite Shad song?
 Let me know on Twitter: @JesseKG